Are you ready to explore how we can help you?

 Very smooth or shiny, mirror-like surfaces have high specular reflectance, in which the incident light reflects in the same direction.
 Rough or matte surfaces have diffuse reflectance, where the incident light gets scattered in all directions.
 Most surfaces exhibit a combination of specular and diffuse reflectance.

-A workhorse spectrometer like the Ocean HDX or Flame is a good choice for most applications, although the super-fast Ocean FX or industrial-grade FD-D8 series are more robust options for online reflectance and color measurements.
+A workhorse spectrometer like the Ocean SR or Ocean HDX is a good choice for most applications, although the Ocean HR high-resolution spectrometer and super-fast Ocean FX also are useful for reflectance and color measurements.
 NIRQuest+ spectrometers cover your NIR (900-2500 nm) needs.

-Here are some other considerations in selecting a spectrometer for your setup:
+Here are some other considerations in selecting a spectrometer for your spectrometer setup:

 Are you measuring specular or diffuse reflectance?
 Flat surfaces or irregular shapes?
 Your choice of sampling accessory depends on various factors.